hsr99/Misinformation_Disinformation/README.md

    - **Image Encoder**: Implements DenseNet-121 for robust feature extraction from images, identifying relevant visual cues.
    - **Multimodal Fusion**: Combines features from both text and images using a Transformer model, enhancing the model's ability to understand context.
    - **Deepfake Detection**: An additional module that employs advanced techniques to identify manipulated video content.
+   Additionally, we have functionalities to extract text and images from videos and identify their Realness by passing them to the above models/Encoders.
+This is a future scope that can be worked on further.
-3. **Output Rendering**: The results are rendered back to the main page, providing users with insights on the likelihood of misinformation, along with contextual explanations and confidence scores.
+3. **Output Rendering**: The results are returned to the main page, providing users with insights on the likelihood of misinformation, contextual explanations, and confidence scores.

 ## Training